-- He can concentrate on listening much better and understand better.
+- Can concentrate on listening much better and understand better.

 - Anger control has improved, with temper tantrums much less frequent.

-- He is now able to persevere on the task.
+- Now able to persevere on the task.
 He is less impatient.

 - Self harm has reduced.
 Although he will still occasionally head bang, this is less often.